freddiehaddad/oxidized/README.md

 3. **Will it embed Vimscript / Lua?** Likely not directly.
 A lean, capability‑scoped extension layer will arrive later.
 4. **Why rewrite instead of contribute to Neovim?** Different experiment: explore how far a fresh, aggressively modular Rust design can go without legacy ballast.
 5. **Should I daily‑drive it?** Not yet.
 Follow along, kick the tires, file issues.
+6. **Why is the cursor sometimes bashful with super wide emoji?** Terminal quirks + early rendering path.
+We’ll tighten it up when diff rendering lands.
+7. **Will performance tank with full redraws?** Not for the tiny files we test with.
+We’ll switch to dirty / diff updates before scale matters.

 ## Dual License